renebohne/esp32-weather-station/README.md

 * There is a period of 0.04ms for sampling.
 When finished, set the pin ILED to LOW to disable the internal infrared emitting diode.

 * Calculate the dust concentration according to the relationship between output voltage and dust concentration.
 For more detailed information, please refer to the relative Demos.
 Note: The output voltage has been divided (see schematic), so that the voltage measurement should x 11 to get the actual voltage.

+# Important

+The onboard voltage divider takes the output of the Sharp dust sensor (range: 0V..4V) and divides it by 11.
+Thus, the Waveshare board outsputs 0mV..400mV.

+The default configuration of the esp32 Arduino core according to https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-adc.h
+is:
+* analogReadResolution(12)
+*  analogSetWidth(12)
+* analogSetCycles(8)
+* analogSetSamples(1)
+* analogSetClockDiv(1)
+* analogSetAttenuation(ADC_11db)

+The main problems are the high attenuation of 11dB and the non-linear behaviour of the ADC at 12-bit.
+So we need to change it to:

+* analogSetAttenuation(ADC_0db)
+* analogReadResolution(10)